-- In a recent case, Progressive has agreed to a $3.25 million settlement to resolve a data breach class action lawsuit.
+- Progressive has recently been a party in a $3.25 million settlement case to resolve a class action lawsuit arising from a data breach.

-- Plaintiffs allege that the Security Incident led to the unauthorized access of their personally identifiable information.
+- Before the court, the plaintiffs allege that the Security Incident resulted in the unauthorized access of their personally identifiable information.

-Progressive Insurance is one of the largest auto insurers in the U.S. But even major companies can face legal trouble when customers allege unfair or misleading practices.
+Progressive Insurance is one of the leading auto insurers in the U.S. market.
+But even giant companies are not immune to legal troubles if customers raise allegations of unfair or misleading practices.

 - What the Progressive class action lawsuit is about.